Skip to main content

 Custom

-If the default detail view is too simple for your needs, you can change the Record Click Action to 'Custom View', which allows you to define a set of Blocks to appear on record click instead of the Default View.
+If the default detail view is too simple for your needs, you can change the Record Click Action to 'Custom View', which will allow you to set up a custom view of blocks and actions however you wish, as if it were building another page!

 Did this answer your question?